Restoring Philadelphia's Beacon

 Two weeks later, the world watched in horror as fire consumed the Notre-Dame cathedral's spire and roof.
 On April 17, 2019, after fielding questions about fire protection for the Christ Church steeple, the Trust decided to test its exterior water curtain, first installed in 1908.
 “One reason we did this was to show symbolic solidarity with Notre Dame,” Barbara Hogue, executive director of the Christ Church Preservation Trust, told the Associated Press.
 “But it’s also because we’re about to start renovations here, too, and we thought it was really prudent to start by testing our fire system, to be sure that, in the event something happens, we were prepared.”
 Hundreds of onlookers and members of the local and national press gathered outside to witness the test, and the drill ran on the front page of The Philadelphia Inquirer the following day.

-As it prepares for steeple renovations this June, Christ Church Preservation Trust continues to look for patriotic individuals, foundations and societies that can help it raise the final $605,000 needed for the steeple campaign.
-You can help conserve this national icon by donating here.
+Christ Church Preservation Trust is indebted to the patriotic individuals, foundations, and societies that helped raise the final monies for the steeple campaign.